Manually increase the heap memory for vCenter services

 Resolution

-2. Run the following command to output memory assigned to each of the services:
+2. Execute the following command to display the memory allocation for each service:

 cloudvm-ram-size -l

-Note: XXXX should be replaced with the desired amount of memory in MB.
+Note: #### should be replaced with the desired amount of memory in MB.

 cloudvm-ram-size -C 2048 vsphere-ui

-1. Confirm that the service has now been allocated the increased memory by using this command:
+1. Confirm that the service has now been allocated the increased memory by using the below command

 cloudvm-ram-size -l